Plutonomicon/plutonomicon/forwarding1.md

-Since plutus-core doesn&#39;t support any primitives computing hashes, all the usual needed hashes are somehow provided via the `ValidatorCtx` or `PolicyCtx` inputs - except for any hashes which are dependent on others.
+Since plutus-core doesn't support any primitives computing hashes, all the usual needed hashes are somehow provided via the `ValidatorCtx` or `PolicyCtx` inputs - except for any hashes which are dependent on others.

 To work around this, we have to provide the hash of the forwarding policy as part of a Datum input.
 In our case, we have to add an extra field containing the  `CurrencySymbol` of the `tvForwardingMPS` to the `MarketState` datum.